Boomers learned how to use GIFs, so Millennials and Gen-Z are over it

 To be fair, I started the trend of sending poop GIFs while on the toilet in the house, but a Boomer I am most certainly not, even though my GIF-addicted 13-year-old calls me one.

-What is happening is that younger internet users are using apps like TikTok and Snapchat to share videos of themselves, becoming the GIF.
-This has become the current hot form of communication, therefore by attrition, GIFs must either be dead or relegated to use by an older generation.
+This has become the current hot form of communication, therefore, by attrition, GIFs must either be dead or relegated to use by an older generation.
 Hence the heat from younger Millennials and Gen-Z.

 Frankly, this is one of those internet situations where everything is subjective and true use is obfuscated.
-It’s not clear whether it’s the younger Millennials, Gen-Z, or both that are turning away from GIFs.
+It’s unclear whether it’s the younger Millennials, Gen-Z, or both that are turning away from GIFs.

 - Microsoft is buying Activision Blizzard, makers of Call of Duty and more